* This page is for Consumers *

 Using superabsorbent tampons or having an infection caused by Staphylococcus aureus or group A streptococci increases the risk of this syndrome.

 The syndrome can be fatal, particularly when caused by streptococci.

 Changing tampons frequently and not using superabsorbent tampons can help reduce the risk of the syndrome.

 Treatment focuses on relieving symptoms and preventing production of more toxin.

-If staphylococci or streptococci are the cause, symptoms develop suddenly and worsen rapidly over a few days.
+With either organism , symptoms develop suddenly and worsen rapidly over a few days.
+Blood pressure falls to dangerously low levels, and several organs (such as the kidneys, liver, heart, and lungs) malfunction or stop functioning (called organ failure).
 People may have a high fever, a red and sore throat, red eyes, diarrhea, and muscle aches.
+Some become delirious.
 A rash that resembles sunburn covers the entire body, including the palms and soles.
-Then, the skin peels.
-Blood pressure falls to dangerously low levels, and people become delirious.
+Then, the skin sometimes peels.
 Fluid accumulates in tissues, causing swelling (edema).
 Blood does not clot normally, making bleeding more likely and more severe.
-Several organs such as the kidneys, liver, heart, and lungs may malfunction or stop functioning.

 When the source is a tampon infected by staphylococci, the syndrome may recur, usually within 4 months of the first episode.
 Occasionally, the syndrome recurs more than once.
 Each episode tends to be milder.
 To reduce the risk of recurrences, women who have had the syndrome should not use tampons or diaphragms.

 The diagnosis is usually based on the symptoms and results of a physical examination and routine blood tests.